-Course title Credits Credit distribution of the course Eligibility Pre-requisite of & Code Lecture Tutorial Practical/ Practice criteria co course (if any) Introduction to Life in Germany and German- speaking Countries 4 3 1 0 Successfully completed GE-1, 2, 3, Successfully completed GE-1, 2, 3, 4
+Course title & Code Credits Credit distribution of the course Eligibility Pre-requisite of the Lecture Tutorial Practical/ Practice criteria course (if any) Introduction to Life in Germany and German- speaking Countries 4 3 1 0 Successfully completed GE-1, 2, 3, 4 Successfully completed GE-1, 2, 3, 4

-Total Distrib ution of to tion of total credits No. Lecture Tutorial Practical No. of No. of No. of Hours Total Credits (Credits) (Credits) of Practical Hours of Teaching 4 3 1 0 45 15 0 60
+Total Distrib ution of to tal credits No. Lecture Tutorial Practical No. of No. of No. of Hours Total Credits (Credits) (Credits) of Practical Hours of Teaching 4 3 1 0 45 15 0 60